Is Dartmouth Test Optional?

 The Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Duolingo English Test, or Cambridge C1/C2 if English is not your first language and it is not the language of instruction at your current secondary or post-secondary school.

-Whether “is Dartmouth test optional” or not, Dartmouth will still accept online results from the TOEFL and IELTS examinations from applicants for the Class of 2026 in order to be more flexible for international applicants during the COVID-19 pandemic: TOEFL iBT Special Home Edition, TOEFL IPT Plus for China, and IELTS Indicator.
-This is in addition to the English Language Proficiency details that are listed above.
+Whether “is Dartmouth test optional” or not, Dartmouth will still accept online results from the TOEFL and IELTS examinations from applicants for the Class of 2026 to be more flexible for international applicants during the COVID-19 pandemic: TOEFL iBT Special Home Edition, TOEFL IPT Plus for China, and IELTS Indicator.
+This is in addition to the English Language Proficiency details listed above.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.